 Street Vendors as Global Entrepreneurs

-This paper presents a study of street vendors as entrepreneurs and the positions they occupy in the mix of urban public life.
-While current research on vendors focuses on specific groups of “global peddlers”– particularly migrants - in specific cities, we trace the diversity of this global phenomenon across geographic locations, ranging from those who manage year-round stalls in fixed places near where they live, to those who carry their goods on their backs in cities far from home.
-For some it is seasonal work, following fairs and festivals, for others it is a steady job, and for many it is a way to scrape by as they try to get a footing somewhere.
+This paper examines street vendors as entrepreneurs in the mix of urban public life.
+While current research focuses on specific groups of ‘global peddlers’– particularly migrants - we trace the diversity of street sellers across geographic locations, from those who manage year-round stalls in fixed places, to those who carry their goods on their backs in cities far from home.
+For some it is seasonal work, for others it is a way to supplement a steady income, while for others vending is a way to get by.

-Here we examine the ways vendors establish connections to other cultures and places, through the wares they sell and how they present themselves and their products in public space.
-We find many who use media and particularly Internet to develop and market their wares, and also to maintain organizational networks and support among vendors.
+Vendors establish connections to other cultures and places, through their wares and their performances in public space.
+Many use media including the Internet to market their wares, or to maintain networks and support among vendors.
 Vending emerges as a cosmopolitan practice, involving commodification of culture and cultural products, that creates links between diverse localities and histories, performed in cities across the globe.

 Place, publisher, year, edition, pages